Sivan666666/Sivan666666.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2024.12* It is a great honor to be awarded Soochow University’s 2024 Student of the Year！
 - *2024.12* Win national scholarship！
-- *2023.9* Congratulations on winning the National Championship in the Aerial Reconnaissance event of the RAICOM Competition.
+- *2023.9* Congratulations on winning the National Championship in the Aerial Reconnaissance event of the RAICOM Competition!!!

 # 💻 Internships
 - *2024.02 - 2024.07*, i had an internship at FASTLAB of Zhejiang University and had a wonderful time there.